Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

    TQL on cross-tracker search

-It's possible to do a cross-tracker search based on following semantics:
+It's possible to do a cross-tracker search based on following semantics or always-there fields:

  * Title
  * Description
  * Status
+ * Submitted on
+ * Last update date

 Currently, the query supports: